 The long way of alienation

 According to a representative survey conducted by INSA Consulere in June 2020, 30% of German Catholics are considering leaving their church.
-This shows a decline in personal attachment to the church, said Bishop Georg Bätzing of Limburg, who was elected president of the German Bishops’ Conference in March this year.
+This shows a decline in personal attachment to the Church, said Bishop Georg Bätzing of Limburg, who was elected president of the German Bishops’ Conference in March this year.

-Back in 2018, the diocese of Essen examined the question of why people left the Catholic Church by interviews and an online survey.
+Back in 2018, the diocese of Essen examined the question of why people left the Catholic Church through interviews and an online survey.
 The results were clear: the compulsory church tax is rather a trigger than the main reason for canceling the membership.
 After sexual abuse and financial scandals were brought to the light, the Church addressed its necessity and willingness to reflect on their mistakes, failures, and the missing aliveness in the house of God.
-However, it seems like that not much has significantly changed over time, resulting in decreasing numbers of members.
+However, it seems like not much has significantly changed over time, resulting in decreasing numbers of members.

 An exodus from the Church seems to be the best way out for many people, as they are coping with a long-missing emotional attachment to the Church, and doubts about their faith and the Catholic Communion.
-“Those who choose to leave the church are not against the Church, the church just does not mean anything to them anymore,” said Georg Bier, Canon Law expert.
+“Those who choose to leave the Church are not against the Church, the Church just does not mean anything to them anymore,” said Georg Bier, Canon Law expert.

 The duty of the Church